waibcam/hearthstonejson/README.md

 This is then used to generate the website: [http://hearthstonejson.com](http://hearthstonejson.com)

 It is meant to run in Linux.
-You need both java and wine installed.
+To run you need:
+* nodejs
+* git
+* java
+* cmake

 Setup
 -----